PayapCS/gamewrks/README.md

 # Game Works

-This is a place for development of workshops for student projects to stimulate creative thinking.
+This is a series of miniprojects designed to expose undergraduate students to creative programming using Ruby.
+The intent is to use the paradigm of game development and play to improve problem-solving skills.